mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 ### 1.1.
 Azure CLI login

-Let's login into Azure and set our subscription:
+First, log into Azure and set the subscription:

 ```bash
 > az login